-If all the signatures are collected and verified, the campaign organisers can submit their initiative and the EC will have another 3 months to meet with the organisers and discuss the initiative.
-Within this 3-month-period the organisers of the campaign will also have the opportunity to present their initiative at a public hearing in the European Parliament.
+If all the signatures are collected and verified, the campaign organizers can submit their initiative and the EC will have another 3 months to meet with the organizers and discuss the initiative.
+Within this 3-month-period the organizers of the campaign will also have the opportunity to present their initiative at a public hearing in the European Parliament.

 Have your say

 Here at Vaping Post, we urge you our readers, to read up and do your research about the current TPD regulations, keep an eye out for the campaign launch next month, and if it does resonate with you, please take the time to sign the petition and make a difference!